Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 Severe to extreme.

-The greatest dangers in these winds are small debris and trees.
+The greatest dangers in these winds are trees and small debris.

-Frequency: It is very unlikely for family campers to encounter these winds in the outdoors.
+Family campers are very unlikely to encounter severe winds in the outdoors.

 They occur less than once a camping season for most campgrounds and are always accompanied by weather alerts.

-Structure damage: Parked trailers, mobile homes, out buildings and other structures without foundations are usually blown over or destroyed in these winds.
-Buildings with foundations suffer mainly roof damage.
+Parked trailers, mobile homes, out buildings and other structures without foundations are usually blown over or destroyed in these winds.
+Buildings with strong foundations suffer mainly roof damage.

 When entering a developed campground, tent campers should note the location of the emergency shelter, which is usually posted at the entrance to the campsites or at the park office.
 The emergency shelter should be the first choice of shelter.